abbiedaniel/salesforce-maintenance/PD1-Notes.md

     	global Database.QueryLocator start(Database.BatchableContext bc) {
     		// query for records
+    		// runs once at the beginnging of apex batch job
+    		// With the QueryLocator object, the governor limit for the total number of records retrieved by SOQL queries is bypassed and you can query up to 50 million records
     	}

     	global void execute(Database.BatchableContext bc, List<sObject> scope){
+    		// scope is the returned QueryLocator from the start method
+    		// The default batch size is 200 records.
+Batches of records are not guaranteed to execute in the order they are received from the start method.
     		// loop through records and process records

     	}
     	global void finish(Database.BatchableContext bc) {
 			// perform actions after data is processed